-Shabbat Message:
+Shabbat Message

-Read the complete Shabbat Message (including pictures and announcements)
+Read the complete Message (including pictures)

 Dear CJC Members & Friends,

-Shabbat Shalom
+Shabbat Shalom,

 Reb Moshe

-Read the complete Shabbat Message (including pictures and announcements)
+Read the complete Message (including pictures)

 Recent Shabbat Messages: